 We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$0.5 million.

-We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.